advaitgosai/weak-to-strong-experiments/README.md

-# wts-vision

-# Weak-to-Strong Experiments on ImageNette
+# Weak-to-Strong with Preferences for Vision

 Imagenette was chosen due to logistic and compute restrictions (bigger experiments coming soon!)